Last Updated: July 2nd

 The best kind of TV is the kind that can be binged.

-Thanksgiving is almost here, so here comes a chance to catch up on all the great TV you missed out on this year.
-While you gorge on green bean casseroles and stuffed turkeys, these binge-worthy shows should keep you entertained.
-There’s a little something for everyone here, but they all have one very important thing in common — they make for a quick and easy binge.
-They’re all just one or two season shows (so far anyway), so you can knock them out in one lazy weekend.
+From crime dramas to animated comedies, there’s a little something for everyone here, but they all have one very important thing in common — they’re mostly one or two season shows (so far anyway), so you can knock them out in one lazy weekend.

 1 season, 10 episodes | IMDb: 9/10

 Good news: Narcos is back.
 Even better news: This new season is basically an entirely revamped show, which means you don’t need to be familiar with past installments to enjoy the wild ride.
 Diego Luna plays the new big bad, a drug lord looking to expand his reach, while Michael Pena plays the fed tasked with busting his operation.
 Luna looks to be thoroughly enjoying playing the sleazeball gangster-type, and since this installment is set in the 1980s, expect plenty of decadence, a killer soundtrack, and a ton of cocaine.